 Finally, Chapter 9, 10 and 11 deal with more recent questions such as the problem of randomness in the decimal expansion of irrational numbers, and the first rigorous definitions of the set R of real numbers by Kossak, Cantor, Heine and Dedekind.
 Dedekind’s definition of a real number as a cut of the set of rationals became the classical one, but it is known that the other constructions are equivalent.
 The chapter about randomness is a bit short and unfortunately the recent approaches to define random sequences by Chaitin, Solovay and Martin-Löf are not mentioned.
 This part ends with some conclusion on the role of irrationals in modern mathematics.

 This book contains a lot of fun for whoever likes mathematics.
 As it goes into details, I would recommend The irrationals: A story of the numbers you can’t count on particularly to students or to mathematicians non specialized in number theory, who would like to learn about its history – or just to enjoy some remarkably elegant proofs.
 From that perspective, some chapters like Chapters 6 and 10 are particularly successful.

 As a side note, here is a terrific biography of Roger Apéry by his son, who is also a mathematician.
 When I was a student in Caen, Apéry was famous, both for his result and for having once forgotten his son (the same one?) on his motocycle in the parking lot of the university when supposedly driving him to school.
-(I even m,ore personally find most interesting the description of the competition between the young ENS students, Roger Apéry and Jacqueline Lelong-Ferrand, for the first position at the agrégation final exam, since Lelong-Ferrand was my professor of differential geometry in Paris…)
+(I [even more personally] find most interesting the description of the competition between the young ENS students, Roger Apéry and Jacqueline Lelong-Ferrand, for the first position at the agrégation final exam, since I had the privilege of having Madame Lelong-Ferrand as my professor of differential geometry in Paris 6, circa 1983…)